TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/6-Persistence/3-implement-individual-database-queries.rst

 Implicit relation cardinality handling
 --------------------------------------

-Extbase supports serveral types of cardinalities that describe the relationship between entities - among these are RELATION_HAS_ONE (1:1), RELATION_HAS_MANY (1:n) and RELATION_HAS_AND_BELONGS_TO_MANY (m:n).
+Extbase supports several types of cardinalities that describe the relationship between entities - among these are RELATION_HAS_ONE (1:1), RELATION_HAS_MANY (1:n) and RELATION_HAS_AND_BELONGS_TO_MANY (m:n).